External components

 alt text.

 The polarizing filter lets only one orientation of the light pass through.
-To transform the white light into colored light, a color filter is placed on the outter face ( made of pigments which will absorb all colors execept the color that is passing (red, blue or green)
+An LCD Screen is made up of layers of very thin glass, liquid crystal, metal and dielectrics.
+The projector beam will emit white light which contains all wavelengths.
+Liquid crystal is a molecule between liquid and crytal state (ordered vs unordered) which has the characteristics of changing orientation under specific voltage.
+This allows for a precise control of the passage of light.
+To transform the white light into colored light, a color filter is placed on the outter face - made of pigments which will absorb all colors execept the color that is passing (red, blue or green).
+This video provides a full explanation

 Light emitting diode (LED)

 • An LCD display that uses LED backlighting instead of a white backlight to light the display.
-The brightness of each RGB LED is controlled programmatically to produce each pixel
+It still uses Liquid crystals (LCD technology).
+The brightness of each RGB LED is controlled programmatically to produce each pixel.

 Organic LED (OLED)